brett-olsen/C64U-btn-HAT/README.md

 sudo raspi-config
 ```

-Navigate to **Interface Options → I2C → Enable**.
+Navigate to **Interface Options → I2C → Enable**.<br>
 Or do it manually — open `/boot/firmware/config.txt` and add these two lines at the bottom:

 ```
 dtparam=i2c_arm=on